Conservation

 2 One 3-credit course in three out of the following four topic areas: (i) oceanography/fisheries/water systems; (ii) aquaculture/food systems; (iii) forestry systems; and (iv) energy/mineral systems.
 Acceptable courses are listed on the Major's website.

-4 3 credits of electives must be selected from the Resources Systems list.
-6 credits of electives may be general, of which at least 3 credits must be at the 300-/400-level.
-An undergraduate thesis (CONS 498) may be taken in place of 3 credits of general electives.
+3 Credits of electives must be selected from the Resources Systems list.
+6 credits of electives may be general, of which at least 9 credits must be at the 300-/400-level.
+An undergraduate thesis (CONS 498) may be taken in place of 3 credits of 300-/400 level electives.

-5 The international experience requirement may be met by a minimum of one term study abroad, a two-four week international field school, an international co-op placement, or by an international internship.
+4 The cultural experience requirement may be met by a minimum of one term study abroad, or one term cultural exchange, a two-four week international field school, an international co-op placement, an international internship, or cultural-based volunteer experience.
+It is determined in consultation with Forestry Student Services.

 Courses Toward Registration as a Professional Forester in BC